psychemedia/sin-eater-resources/resources/ARCHC_archaeologia-cambrensis.md

 ...

-The night before a dead body is to be interred the friends and neighbours of the deceased resort to the house the corpse is in, each bringing with them some small piece of meat, bread, or drink (if the family be something poor); but more especially candles, whatever the family is; and this night is called Wyl Nos, whereby the country people seem to mean a Watching Night ; their going to such a house they say is “i wilio'r corph”, *i.e.*, to watch the corpse.
+The night before a dead body is to be interred the friends and neighbours of the deceased resort to the house the corpse is in, each bringing with them some small piece of meat, bread, or drink (if the family be something poor); but more especially candles, whatever the family is; and this night is called Wyl Nos, whereby the country people seem to mean a Watching Night ; their going to such a house they say is "i wilio'r corph", *i.e.*, to watch the corpse.
 But "wylo" signifies to weep and lament, aud so "wyl nos" may be a night of lamentations.
 While they stay together on these nights they are either singing psalms or reading some part of the holy scriptures.
 [Llanyeil.]

 Whenever anybody comes into the room where a dead corpse lyes, especially the wyl nos and the day of its interment, the first thing he does, he falls upon his knees by the corpse, and saith the Lord’s Prayer.
 [Llanycil custom.]